dixon675/3710_Carnival_Level/README.md

-# 3710_Carnival_Level
-Carnival Level made for New Media 3710
+# NMED 3710 Carnival Level

+Quick project of a side scroller level made in Unreal 4.
+First team project using Git.